Private Equity in Russia

 The compensation paid to the professionals working in private equity in Russia is as follows –

-You can see the compensation of junior level private equity professional here.
-It’s a little out-dated, but still, it seems fascinating to see that at junior level the compensation is so good.
+You can see the compensation of junior level private equity professionals here.
+It’s a little out-dated, but still, it seems fascinating to see that at a junior level, the compensation is so good.